nethalayaswanth/useScrollTrigger/README.md

-A React hook that allows you to trigger transitions based on scroll (uses **Intersection observer**).
+A React hook that allows you to trigger transitions based on scroll event (uses **Intersection observer**).

 Written in **TypeScript**.